1. What is Navigate?

 All types of claims that are currently entered on MIAFTR will be able to be entered onto Navigate.
 If you are referring to something specific, please reach out to us at engagement@mib.org.uk to clarify.

 You'll access MIAFTR data (re-named to Vehicle Salvage & Theft Data) via the Navigate portal.
-Apart from how you log in to the new platform and a new look and feel, not much is changing to the functionality of accessing that data.
+Apart from how you log in and a new look and feel, not much is changing to the functionality of accessing that data.

 You can watch our demo video which gives you an idea of the Navigate portal functionality.
 We're open to any input that would make accessing MIAFTR data in Navigate easier for all our customers, but any enhancements will be considered as part of our future, Day 2 development.